 Your North Dakota instruction permit allows you to legally practice driving on ND roads while being supervised.
-If you are 16 or older, get in as much behind-the-wheel practice as possible before taking your road test.
-If you are younger than 16, you must also take driver training.
+If you are 16 years old or older, get in as much behind-the-wheel practice as possible before taking your road test.
+If you are younger than 16 years old, you must also take driver training.

 A) Take a Behind-the-Wheel Driver Training Course

-If you are 14 or 15 years old, you must complete driver training to obtain a driver education completion certificate, and ultimately be eligible to take the road test.
-You have two options:
+If you are under 16 years old, you must complete driver training to obtain a driver education completion certificate, and ultimately be eligible to take the road test.

 Find a Local Driver Education Provider